Ebenezer Howard: Honours

 Howard was appointed an Officer of the Order of the British Empire in 1924 and a Knight Bachelor in 1927.

 Howard Medal

 The Howard medal was introduced after Howard’s death, and takes the form of a Bronze medal with the motif of an ideal city.
 The medal remains one of the most prestigious awards in the sector.

 In almost 90 years, the medal has been awarded 11 times and the names are a stellar cast of Garden City giants beginning with Raymond Unwin in 1938 and ending with Colin Ward and Sir Peter Hall in 1999.
 It includes Barry Parker, Lewis Mumford, Clarence Stein, Richard Reiss, Patrick Abercrombie and Frederic Osborn but only one woman, Elizabeth Buchanan Mitchell in 1955.

 Family members

-The actor, dancer and TV personality Una Stubbs was Howard's great-granddaughter.
-Other direct descendants include his cricket manager grandson Geoffrey Howard, another great-granddaughter, the poet and publisher Joy Bernadine Howard and his great-great-grandson (Una Stubbs's son), the television and film score composer Christian Henson.
+Actress, dancer and TV personality Una Stubbs was Howard's great-granddaughter.
+Other direct descendants include his cricket manager grandson Geoffrey Howard, great-granddaughter poet and publisher Joy Bernadine Howard, and his great-great-grandson (Una Stubbs's son), television and film score composer Christian Henson.